syncfusion-content/winui-docs/winui/Funnel-Chart/Title.md

 # Chart title in WinUI Funnel Chart (SfFunnelChart)

 `Header` property of `SfFunnelChart` is used to define and customize the chart title.
-It supports any object (.Net object) as content for chart header.
+It accepts any object (.Net object) as content for the chart header.

 {% tabs %}